Low Carbon Architecture Summer Programme – LCASP

 The WSA launched its first International Summer Programme in July 2013.
 The programme brings together international undergraduates and recent graduates from schools of architecture and other built environment disciplines keen to develop a UK experience in low carbon design.

 During the couple of weeks spent at the Welsh School of Architecture, students engage in interactive and inspiring workshops, seminars and team work, whilst participating in project and photo competitions.
 Previous summer schools included talks from enthusiastic leading practitioners from renowned UK architectural firms, such as Foster and Partners, MAKE Architects, SOM, ARUP, Scott Brownrigg as well as Roger Stirk Harbour and Partners.
-Students were also given the opportunity to attend field visits to remarkable low carbon and sustainable venues, such as the St. Fagans National History Museum, the Crystal building in London, the BRE Innovation Park in Watford and the Eden project in Cornwall.
-Further educational trips to Bath City and Stonehenge were arranged in 2015.
+Students were also given the opportunity to attend field visits to remarkable low carbon and sustainable venues, such as the St. Fagans National History Museum, the BRE Innovation Park in Watford and the Solcer House.
+Further educational trips to Bath City and Stonehenge will be arranged in 2018.

 - Spend your summer at one of the top schools of architecture in the UK